GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 ### Lessons from the Community: Accountability To The Collective

-My school was founded by three people, deeply influenced by quaker thought.
+My school was founded by three people, deeply influenced by Quaker thought.
-Every week we had all school meetings in an upcycled barn.
+Every week we had all school meetings in an up-cycled barn.
 These would break down into:

 1. Decisions
 2. Apologies
 3. Thank You's and Shout Out's
-4. Announcments
+4. Announcements

 The focus was on putting the community above yourself.
 That even if you failed you can still be held accountable and helped back along the noble path by your